O-Berg/Binocular_VO/README.md

 # Binocular Visual Odometry

-Visual odometry from raw KITTI stereo frames to a live 3D point cloud.
+Visual odometry, implemented with Claude Code, from raw KITTI stereo frames to a live 3D point cloud.

 The pipeline takes a pair of camera images, extracts stable Harris features, matches them between the left and right views, estimates depth through disparity, tracks motion over time, and accumulates the result into a world-space point cloud.